kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/hadoop/Installation.md

 `docker build -t  my-hadoop-container:latest .`

+Or you put that above command into a bash script, called “build.sh”, and it looks like the following,

 ```bash
 #!/bin/bash
 docker build -t my-hadoop-container
 ```

-Or you put that above command into a bash script, called “build.sh”

-So folder structure looks like the following,
+Now the folder structure looks like the following,

 ![folders](https://kevinli-webbertech.github.io/blog/images/big_data/hadoop/folders.png)